probablyskela/periodic-queue-bot/README.md

 {
     "name": "Biweekly event",
     "initial_date": "01-11-2024 12:30:00 +0200",
+    "periodicity": {
+        "days": "2 + 3 * (n % 2)"
+    },
     "offset": {
         "days": "2 + 3 * (t % 2)",
         "minutes": "10"
+    },
+    "times_occurred": 2
 }
-    "periodicity": {
-        "days": "2 + 3 * (n % 2)"
-    }
-    "times_occurred": 2,
-}
 ```
 This way we can create an event that happens weekly on Thursdays and Fridays,
 with notification message for an event wiil be sent 10 minutes before the previous event.
 (E.g. notification message for Friday's event will be sent 10 minutes before Thursday's event).

-**If periodicity value ends up being irrational it will be rounded using Python's standard `round`
+If periodicity value ends up being irrational it will be rounded using Python's standard `round` function.

-function.
-Minimum allowed periodicity is one (1) minute.**
+**Minimum allowed periodicity is one (1) minute, maximum allowed periodicity is two (2) years.**
+**Maximum allowed offset is two (2) years.**

+If periodicity is outside the allowed range, the event will **not** occur.
+If offset is outside the allowed range, **no** offset will be used.
+**It's user's responsibility to ensure that periodicity value within the allowed range.**

+Also, the notification message for the `n + 1`th event should not occur before
+the notification message for `n`th event.
+Otherwise the bot will not work as expected.

 ## Hosting
 Fastest way to host the bot is to host it locally.
 Even though it's not the best way but it's the easiest.
 All you need is `docker` installed on your system.
 See: https://docs.docker.com/engine/install/

 Quickstart: